How to choose keywords during attribution

 • When? traveling, travel, summer, vacations, journey.

-As a result, the following combination of keywords was chosen for this photograph: sea, water, body, rock, wave, traveling, cloud, sky, women, person, human, female, people, beautiful, sensuality, sand, summer, vacations, adult, one, resting, relaxation, sunbathing, relax, sunburn, tan, beach, travel, journey.
+As a result, this photo gets the following keyword combo: sea, water, body, rock, wave, traveling, cloud, sky, women, person, human, female, people, beautiful, sensuality, sand, summer, vacations, adult, one, resting, relaxation, sunbathing, relax, sunburn, tan, beach, travel, journey.

 Another example:

-How to create a keyword list for stock photography
+how to compile a keyword list on stock sites

 • Who?
 Woman, female, person